|Rip Current Forecasts and Information|

 Rip current information can be found daily from local National Weather Service Offices that serve the Gulf and Atlantic Coast.
 Some offices, such as the National Weather Service Office in Miami, provide a graphical outlook for rip current risk each day, as well as the standard text hazardous weather outlook and surf zone forecast.
-NWS Brownsville/Rio Grande Valley provides daily text rip current information through Surf Zone Forecasts, and Hazardous Weather Outlooks.
+NWS Brownsville/Rio Grande Valley provides daily text rip current information through the Beachcast (Click on the "Beachcast" tab below Top News of the Day), Surf Zone Forecasts, and Hazardous Weather Outlooks.
 This information is issued between 4 and 6 AM each morning, and updated as necessary through the day as conditions warrant.
-In addition to the links above, the Surf Zone Forecast and Hazardous Weather Outlook are available by listening to NOAA All Hazards Radio, broadcasting at 162.55 MHz from Brownsville and 162.40 MHz from Pharr, and 162.425 MHz from Rio Grande City* (*Hazardous weather outlooks may not include coastal information daily).
+In addition to the links above, the Surf Zone Forecast and Hazardous Weather Outlook are available by listening to NOAA All Hazards Radio, broadcasting at 162.55 MHz from Brownsville and 162.40 MHz from Pharr, and 162.425 MHz from Rio Grande City* (*Hazardous weather outlooks may not include coastal information each day).

 The meteorological factor considered is wind waves.
 Generally, the stronger the winds along the Lower Texas coast, the higher the waves.
 Higher wind waves typically result in higher breaking waves at the coast.